yazz/VisualJS/README.md

 Adding something to the web page
 --------------------------------

+1) In LightTable open the browser and point to 127.0.0.1:3000

-1) Go to a clojurescript view in webapp/framework/client/components/main.cljs
+2) Go to the clojurescript view in my_new_application/src/webapp/framework/client/components/main.cljs

 2) This is the default page that you see when you start Coils as a web app, so there should be a function which looks something like this: